mdn/content/files/en-us/web/css/content/index.md

 Note that on a browser that does not support the alternative text syntax, the whole line is invalid.
 In this case neither the image or text will be displayed!
-Depending on whether the image is _likely_ to be present you could address this issue by having CSS to add either the image or default text before the line with the both.
+Depending on whether the image is _likely_ to be present, you could address this issue by including CSS that adds the image or the default text before the line with them both.

 ### Targeting classes